All appeals or objections must be made in writing:

 Further information about the TPT can be found on the Traffic Penalty Tribunal website.
 If you lose your appeal and do not pay or ignore the Notice to Owner you will be sent a charge certificate which increases the original charge by 50 per cent to either £75 or £105 depending on the contravention which had occurred.
 There are no rights of appeal at this stage of the process.

 The council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
-The Joint Committee publishes an Annual Statement of Accounts which is subject to External Audit and the arrangements and timetable for 2010/11 can be found on the PATROL website.
+The Joint Committee publishes an Annual Statement of Accounts which is subject to external audit.
+The arrangements and latest timetable can be found on the PATROL website.

 Back to top